conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 - ``yum_requirements.txt`` or ``conda-forge.yml``.
 - Updates in the build matrix due to new versions of Python, NumPy, PERL, R, etc.
 - Updates in conda-forge pinning that affect the feedstock.
-- Build issues that a feedstock configuration update will fix (follow us on `element <https://app.element.io/#/room/#conda-forge:matrix.org>`_ to know about those).
+- Build issues that a feedstock configuration update will fix (follow us on `Element <https://app.element.io/#/room/#conda-forge:matrix.org>`_ to know about those).

 Updating for newly released Python version
 ==========================================